 A mechanical license shall be issued to every person who makes application for such license, pays the required fee and successfully passes the examination conducted by the Rapid City Mechanical Board, and meets all other requirements set forth by the Rapid City Municipal Code; however, the board may approve the issuance of such license to any person who makes application therefore, pays the required fee and presents to the board a valid, current mechanical license issued to him by any other governmental agency giving the examination the scope and character of which, in the opinion of the board, is at least equal to that given by the Rapid City Mechanical Board.
 Every applicant for a mechanical contractor's license shall present to the building official for his review, a valid certificate of insurance at the time of application.
 It shall be the duty of every mechanical contractor to continually maintain valid liability insurance.
-All license has been issued and the employment check comes back with less than the required six (6) years experience for a contractor and four (4) years experience for an installer, the license will be revoked for filing false statements.
+All licenses shall be issued by the City Finance Officer in accordance with this chapter and are not transferable.
+If a license has been issued and the employment check comes back with less than the required six (6) years experience for a contractor and four (4) years experience for an installer, the license will be revoked for filing false statements.